Fire: Fight, Flight or Coexistence?

-Arrange a field trip to a local forest and examine a burn site or arrange a field trip to get a first hand look at fire fighting tools and equipment.
-Or invite a guest speaker from a local forest to discuss their firefighting tools, equipment and management plan in more detail.
+Arrange a field trip to a local forest and examine a burn site or arrange a field trip to get a first-hand look at fire fighting tools and equipment.
+Or invite a guest speaker from a local forest or forest service office to discuss their firefighting tools, equipment, and management plans in more detail.

-Have students conduct further research on smokejumpers and create a video, or write a newspaper article about the history of smokejumping.
-Student can learn more about the first smokejumping teams, first female smokejumpers, first African American smokejumpers, changes in smokejumper techniques, uniforms,etc. Basically allow students to find any new information that was not included in the Essay.
+Using the bibliographic database, have students look for articles on smokejumpers and create a video, or write a newspaper article about the history of smokejumping.
+Student can learn more about the first smokejumping teams, first female smokejumpers, first African American smokejumpers, changes in smokejumper techniques, uniforms, etc. Basically allow students to find any new information that was not included in the Essay.

 Team Teaching Possibilities

 Technology: Students could conduct Internet research in their technology class.
 Students could also create some type of graph (using Excel) or graphic for their State Fire Poster in Worksheet 3.
 Students could also create a PowerPoint presentation to use when presenting Worksheet 3.

 English: Students could give their speeches from Worksheet 3, Rubric 2 in English class.

 Math: Using the Wildfire Timeline have students graph the occurrences of major wildfires and the number of acres burned.